Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Shubhranshu Mishra

-Hi Sandeep I Rajeev two or three questions.
-The first one is how do we split the OPECs into cost of acquisition and cost of connections?
+Hi, Sandeep, Hi, Rajeev.
+Two or three questions.
+The first one is how do we split the opex into cost of acquisition and cost of collections?
 What would be these two as a proportion of the opex?
-Second is in terms of risk management how many people do we have on role school for collection and how many feet on feet of the collection agencies we have.
-Third is when I do a back calculation basis for growth and the ROA metric, just a rough calculation the profit growth would be upwards of 35% versus a 22% growth.
+Second is in terms of risk management, how many people do we have on rolls for collection?
+And how many feet on street of the collection agencies we have?
+Third is when I do a back calculation basis our growth and the ROA metric, just a rough calculation, the profit growth would be upwards of 35% versus the 22% AUM growth.
 Is that a fair assessment?
-We are looking at 35, 40% kind of growth levels in profit in 2000 and 20.
+We are looking at 35%, 40% kind of growth levels in profit in ’27?

 Rajeev Jain

-I need AI for all the three questions.
-They’re all three different but on a lighter vein.
-Sandeep?
+Shubhranshu, I need AI for all the three questions.
+They’re all different.
+But on a lighter vein, Sandeep?

 Sandeep Jain

-Yeah, so on the opex side I think the result sheet carries additional breakups in terms of expenditure that we incur.
-Of course the sourcing cost to the extent it is variable in nature gets accounted as EIR in the interest income line.
-So that’s not severally identifiable but the recovery commission and the cost that we incur for collecting money from the customers and doing DMS debt management services is shown as fees and commission expenditure separately in the.
-In the result sheet.
-I won’t repeat the number but those numbers are there for everyone to consume.
+Yeah.
+So on the opex side, I think the results sheet carries additional breakups in terms of expenditure that we incur.
+Of course, the sourcing cost, to the extent it is variable in nature, gets accounted as EIR in the interest income line.
+So that’s not separately identifiable.
+But the recovery commission and the cost that we incur for collecting money from the customers and doing DMS debt management services is shown as fees and commission expenditure separately in the results sheet.
+I won’t repeat the number, but those numbers are there for everyone to consume.

-As regard the profit growth for the next year, 20 to 1, 22 to 24% growth in AUM should lead to a little better growth in profitability.
-Because if we are supposed to deliver operating efficiency growth of 25 to 40 that Rajeev has talked about, if we see improvement in basis point, if we see improvement in loan loss to average as a metric in the next year, even with a marginal moderation that we are talking about from NIM perspective, which is also documented as part of the assessment for next year, there is a possibility that the P and L growth may be faster for the next year than the balance sheet growth.
-I don’t think that I’ve done a math internally which suggests a 35% number to me.
-But I’ll be more than happy to be positively surprised if the number to come.
-As Rajesh said, we’ll probably need AI to be able to deliver that.
+As regard the profit growth for the next year, 22% to 24% growth in AUM should lead to a little better growth in profitability because if we are supposed to deliver operating efficiency growth of 25% to 40% that Rajeev has talked about, if we see improvement in — basis points, if we see improvement in loan loss to average AR as a metric in the next year, even with a marginal moderation that we are talking about from NIM perspective, which is also documented as part of the assessment for next year, there is a possibility that the P&L growth may be faster for the next year than the balance sheet growth.
+I don’t think that I’ve done a math internally which suggests a 35% number to me, but I’ll be more than happy to be positively surprised if the number were to come.
+As Rajeev said, we’ll probably need AI to be able to deliver that.

 Rajeev Jain

 But we have tailwinds.
 I made the point earlier.
-I would just make a point, Shubhranshu.
-We have tailwinds subject to geopolitical stability.
-We should, we should be in good place.
+I would just make a point, Shubhranshu, we have tailwinds subject to geopolitical stability, we should be in good place.

 Operator